 Spider mites cause damage by using their piercing mouthparts to feed on the chlorophyll in your plants.
 This can lead to symptoms such as tiny white spots or a stippled appearance.
 In time, the foliage of your trees and shrubs can turn brown and start to fall off.
 Many spider mites also leave webbing behind.
 If you notice any of these symptoms then it’s possible that spider mites are the root cause of your shrub and tree problems.

-Bagworms, a type of caterpillar, are another common culprit to tree problems in Alexandria, Arlington, and Springfield, VA.
+Bagworms, a type of caterpillar, are another common culprit to tree problems in Virginia.
 Bagworms and cause a lot of damage in a small amount of time.

 These pests can devour entire shrubs and trees within weeks or months.

 When it comes to shrub and tree insects in Virginia, Japanese Beetles are one that most homeowners are familiar with.
 Japanese Beetles may pose a threat to many of the plants on your property.

 Japanese Beetles get their start as grubs which may feed on the roots of your beloved lawn.
 In their adult form, Japanese Beetles feast on plant foliage, leaving behind chewed up tree and shrub leaves with only the veins remaining.

 Wood-boring insects can be among the most destructive tree pests.
 Borers are the larval form of some insects and tunnel and feed beneath your tree’s bark, destroying its tissues and causing serious damage.

 Due to receiving so much attention in the news, many are already familiar with the Emerald Ash Borer, a pest that has been systematically destroying ash trees in Virginia.

 8. Lace Bugs